hifiwi-fi/breadcrum.net/packages/web/client/blog/2024/donations-discord/README.md

 ---

 Breadcrum now has two new community resources: Discord and Donations.
-These new resources offer a modern and convenient way to connect and discuss ideas and issues related to the project.
+These new resources offer a modern and convenient way to connect and discuss ideas and issues related to the project, and a way to support the ongoing work and costs of the project prior to shipping paid subscriptions.

 ## Discord